ajwtech/MarketForge/azure-deploy/README.md

 3. **Install Docker**: Ensure Docker is installed and running on your machine.
 You can download it from [docker.com](https://www.docker.com/).
 4. **Azure CLI**: Install the Azure CLI from [docs.microsoft.com](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 5. **Cloudflare Account**: You must have a Cloudflare account with an API token.
 The token should be configured as a secret in Pulumi.
+6. **Azure Account**: You must have an Azure account since that is the cloud this is built to run on.

 ## Setup